 Welcome to Morchella Wild Foods!
-My current offerings are below.
+A selection of my current offerings is below.
 For pricing and other inquiries, please call or text (415) 662-8721 or shoot me an email at firstname.lastname@example.org.

 The tender tips of wild sweet pea vines are one of my favorite Spring edibles.
 An invasive plant that is abundant, nutritious, and fun to eat - that's my definition of a superfood.